Apple share of China smartphone mkt almost halved in Q2 - IDC

 CHIPS FOR CHINA

-U.S. chipmakers such as Qualcomm Inc (QCOM.O) have been trying to capture a larger slice of a booming market that has long been dominated by Taiwan's Mediatek Inc (2454.TW) and China's Spreadtrum Communications Inc SPRD.O, by offering chipsets and solutions catered to Chinese vendors.
+U.S. chipmakers such as Qualcomm Inc have been trying to capture a larger slice of a booming market that has long been dominated by Taiwan's Mediatek Inc and China's Spreadtrum Communications Inc, by offering chipsets and solutions catered to Chinese vendors.

 Recently launched Chinese smartphones packed with Qualcomm's Snapdragon chips include Huawei's G330D and Xiaomi Technology's MI2.